 Andrew Delatolla is an Assistant Professor of International Relations in the Department of Political Science at the American University in Cairo.
 In 2018, he received his PhD from the London School of Economics and Political Science in the Department of International Relations.

-His research interests include international historical political sociology, gender and modernity, conflict studies, and critical and postcolonial theory with a focus on the Middle East and North Africa.
+His research interests include international historical political sociology, race, gender and modernity, conflict studies, and critical and postcolonial theory with a focus on the Middle East and North Africa.

 Peer Reviewed Articles:

 [Forthcoming] ‘The Lebanese Civil War and Post-Conflict Power Sharing: Continuation of Conflict Dynamics in Post-Conflict Environments’ in The British Journal of Middle East Studies